jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 second requirement of xs:ID is that it must be unique within the XML document.

-The Accession element then contains one child element, either Laboratory or Field.
+The `Accession` element then contains one child element, either `Laboratory` or `Field`.
 You may notice that this is one more level of nesting than is probably necessary, and once again, that is because of gradual changes over the years, not changing things that are ugly but not broken.